Know Your WHAT First, then Devise Your HOW

-For example, say you are unhappy with your job.
-In this situation, what is your ideal desired scenario?
-This is your WHAT.
-Perhaps it is to set up your own contemporary-styled coffee cafe where people can dine at and relax after a busy day.
-You want to turn it into a renowned cafe across the country with booming business.
-In time to come, you want to open up other branches, perhaps even internationally.
-Your HOW is then to continue on in your career for 3 more months to create a savings buffer.
-At the same time, you will start linking with people in the cafe industry to learn more from them.
-You will also be reading related books to understand how to run a successful eatery business and start gathering the resources to get things started.
+To achieve this WHAT, you need capital, knowledge, and experience.
+Your HOW is then to continue working in your day job for 6 more months to build up your savings.
+At the same time, you will start to connect with people in the cafe industry to learn from them.
+You will also be reading books to understand how to run a successful cafe business and gather the resources to get things started.

 Issue #2.
-Many of us are working on others’ WHATs.
+Working on others’ WHATs

 Know Your WHAT First